Princeigwe/arca/README.md

 #### b.
-Minor Patient Registration with Medical Guardian Designation
+Minor Patient Registration with Primary Medical Guardian Designation

-This method enables and individual to register as a minor patient with designation to a medical guardian.
-THe same process as the standalone patient registration applies here.
+This method enables and individual to register as a minor patient with designation to a primary medical guardian.
+The same process as the standalone patient registration applies here.
 Only difference is that the age of majority be provided, together with the address and signature of the medical guardian for verification of designation.

 ```typescript
 async verifyPrimaryMedicalGuardianConnectionSignature(